Aryetis/Obenkyobo/DevReadme.md

 Also, NEVER modify any of the .sh scripts under windows...
 Windows end of line will mess things up when ran on linux, or at the very least use `win2unix` afterwards to fix line endings issues.

+There seems to be a bug with WSL 2.1.5.0 ; WSLg 1.0.60 where QtCreator freezes when reading a large .qch doc (eg : QString), updating to <a href="https://github.com/microsoft/WSL/releases/">WSL 2.2.2 ; WSLg 1.0.61</a> seems to fix it

 ### Setup gdb

 Two solutions :